DFO-Ocean-Navigator/Navigator-Installer/README.md

 * source tools/conf/ocean-navigator-env.sh

-## pip install two packages not available in the various conda repos at this time.
+## pip install a package which is not available in the various conda repos at this time.

 * pip install visvalingamwyatt